-The Community Waiver provides services and support to Oklahoma residents with specific types of intellectual disabilities.
+The In-Home Supports Waiver for Adults (IHSW-A) provides services and support to Oklahoma residents with specific types of intellectual disabilities.
 The waiver assists individuals in their goal to lead healthy, independent and productive lives in the community.
 Services offered are not otherwise covered through Oklahoma’s Medicaid State Plan (SoonerCare).
-Services provided under the Community Waiver include assistive technology, as well as, other services, which may relate to assistive technology including audiology, dental, nutrition, occupational therapy, physical therapy, speech therapy, architectural modification and specialized medical supplies.
+Services provided under the IHSW-A include assistive technology, as well as, other services, which may relate to assistive technology including adaptive equipment, audiology, dental, nutrition, occupational therapy, physical therapy, speech therapy, architectural modification and specialized medical supplies.

 Oklahoma Department of Human Services

 Developmental Disabilities Services

 - An individual must be age 18 or older;